What is Retinol and why does my skin need it?

 This is one of the main reasons I created the Proactive Age Kit for clients.
 The Kit has been so effective because it easily incorporates Retinyl Palmitate through our 5-Step skincare system.
 This eliminates all confusion and ensures the correct balance of Retinoids are used on a daily basis for transformative results.

 I hope this helps you to understand the wonderful world of Retinoids and encourages you to add them into your routine.
-Your skin and your future self will thank you!
+Your skin and your future self will thank you for it!